Dumpling: British and Irish

 The Norfolk dumpling is not made with fat, but from flour and a raising agent.
 Cotswold dumplings call for the addition of breadcrumbs and cheese, and the balls of dough may be rolled in breadcrumbs and fried, rather than cooked in a soup or stew.
 Vegetarian dumplings can be made with vegetable suet, a type of shredded vegetable fat.

 When sweetened with dried fruit and spices, dumplings can be boiled in water to make a dessert.
 In Scotland, this is called a clootie dumpling, after the cloth.

 France

 Raviole du Dauphiné (in English, 'Dauphiné ravioli') are a type of French dumpling.
 The regional specialty consists of two layers of pasta made out of tender wheat flour, eggs, and water, surrounding a filling of Comté or Emmental cheese, cottage cheese made of cow's milk, butter and parsley.
 They are usually associated with the historic region of Dauphiné in South-Central France.

+Quenelles de brochet (in English, 'Pike dumplings' or 'Fish Mousse Dumplings'), adapted from the German word knödel are sometimes considered another type from the Rhône-Alpes region.
+Often used in haute cuisine as a garnish, this spoon-shaped dish consists of a mousse-like paste made from diced pike and a mixture of milk, flour, butter, and egg that is poached and served with a creamy seafood-based sauce that refers to one of its hometowns in Nantua.